briannemsick/barrage/docs/dataset.rst

 Data Types
 ~~~~~~~~~~

 Data types are critical at each hand-off between components.
-Here is a summary of the data type:
+Here is a summary of the data types:

 ``Data Record``: a tuple of dictionaries of arrays comprising a single element of a
 ``TensorFlow.Keras`` batch.